maelfabien/ai-station/station/template/README.md

 ## Contributing

-Contributions and feedback are welcomed!
+Contributions are welcomed!
+Be sure to review the contributing guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## References